Estimated reading time: 7 minutes

-Without a doubt, the Dutch food most frowned upon by tourists, expats, and immigrants, is herring — a popular, and healthy, snack.
-(Among other things, herring lowers your bad cholesterol).
+Without a doubt, the Dutch street food most frowned upon by tourists, expats, and immigrants, is herring — a popular and healthy snack.

 Traditionally, herring is eaten by grabbing it by the tail, throwing one’s head back, and — while gently lowering the fish — biting off tasty morsels.

-This pose has caused many tourists to assume that the fish is eaten raw.
-However, herring is partially gutted on board of the fishing vessel (or sometimes upon arrival at the port) Then it is salted, and next it is frozen for a minimum of two days.
-This process affects the fish’s taste and tenderness.
+This pose has caused many tourists to assume that the fish is eaten raw, but that is not the case.
+Herring is partially gutted on board of the fishing vessel (or sometimes upon arrival at the port).
+Then it is salted, and next it is frozen for a minimum of two days.
+This process affects the fish’s taste and tenderness.2

 You’ll note that in most cities the fish is not eaten the traditional way.
-Rather, many people prefer to have the herring served cut in bite-sized piece on a piece of silver-backed paper, along with finely diced onions and some sliced pickles.
+Rather, many people prefer to have their herring served cut in bite-sized pieces.
+The fish is presented on a paper tray, along with finely diced onions and some sliced pickles.
 A toothpick serves as a utensil.

 By the way, herring may taste saltier the further you travel east in the Netherlands.
 This hails back to the time when supplies took longer to travel from the harbors to the customers.
 Salted and frozen for a longer time, it came out tasting differently — and through the years customers have gotten used to their local flavors.

 Speaking of which, many herring lovers eat the fish without onions and pickles.